 You won't have seen Bali if you haven't fully explored south Bali.
-The island's capital, Denpasar, sprawls in all directions from the centre and is a vibrant place, offering traditional markets, glitzy malls, great eating and plenty of Balinese history and culture, even as it threatens to absorb the tourist hubs of Seminyak, Kuta and Sanur.
+The island's capital, Denpasar, sprawls in all directions from the centre with traditional markets, busy malls, great eating and lashings of Balinese history and culture, even as it threatens to absorb Seminyak, Kuta and Sanur.
 The Bukit Peninsula (the southern part of south Bali) has multiple personalities.

 Ubud is culture, yes.
 It's also home to good restaurants, cafes and streets of shops, many selling goods from the region's artisans.
 There's somewhere to stay for every budget, and no matter what the price you can enjoy lodgings that reflect the local Zeitgeist: artful, creative and serene.

 Sprawling, hectic and ever-growing, Bali's capital has been the focus of a lot of the island's growth and wealth over the last five decades.
 It can seem a daunting and chaotic place, but spend a little time on its tree-lined streets in the relatively affluent government and business district of Renon and you'll discover a more genteel side.

 Loud and frenetic, Kuta and Legian are the epicentre of mass tourism in Bali.
 The grit and wall-to-wall cacophony have become notorious through often overhyped media reports of tourists behaving badly.
 Although this is often the first place many visitors hit in Bali, the region is not for everyone.

 Fabulous Seminyak is the centre of life for hordes of the island's expats, many of whom own boutiques, design clothes, surf, or do seemingly nothing at all.
 It may be immediately north of Kuta and Legian, but in many respects, not the least of which is its intangible sense of style, Seminyak feels almost like it's on another island.